-Education Services has developed a policy directive on drug, alcohol and tobacco education and the management of related incidents in support of the States of Guernsey Drug and Alcohol Strategy 2015-20.
+Education has developed a policy directive on drug, alcohol and tobacco education and the management of related incidents in support of the States of Guernsey Drug and Alcohol Strategy 2015-20.

 A copy of this directive is available to download from this page.